damiensnyder/damiens-site-2/content/about.md

 # how do i contact you

-[email](mailto:damien@damiensnyder.com), but my email setup is broken half the time so a better idea would be to message me at any of the social media platforms. or know me in real life, that one usually works
+you can message me on any of the social media links above, or you can send me a comment [through this website[(/comment)! or if you know me in real life i am even easier to contact

 # why is the text so big